DETROIT -- Special teams delivered a streak-busting victory for the surprising Minnesota Vikings.

 Percy Harvin returned the opening kickoff 105 yards for a touchdown and Marcus Sherels scored on a 77-yard punt return as the Vikings upset the Detroit Lions 20-13 Sunday at Ford Field.
 Minnesota snapped an 11-game losing streak against NFC North opponents.

+Currently, Frazier is coaching a first-place team.
 Minnesota's defense held the vaunted Lions offense without a touchdown until the late going as the Vikings (3-1) equaled their 2011 win total.
 Adrian Peterson gained 102 yards on 21 carries and second-year quarterback Christian Ponder (16-of-26, 111 yards) remained interception-free this season.

 Matt Stafford, who missed practice time this week with a hip injury, completed 30 of 51 passes for 319 yards and scored a rushing touchdown for Detroit (1-3).
 Rookie Mikel Leshoure, coming off a 100-yard rushing performance in his debut, was limited to 26 yards on 13 carries and committed a second-half fumble.
+Calvin Johnson was held to five receptions and 54 yards.

 Special teams breakdowns plagued the Lions for the second straight week.
 They gave up two return touchdowns in an overtime loss to Tennessee the previous Sunday, including another 105-yard kickoff return by Darius Reynaud.